redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 const persons = await personRepository.search().where('verified').equals(true).return.all()
 ```

 > So, we've created a few routes and I haven't told you to test them.
 Maybe you have anyhow.
 If so, good for you, you rebel.
-For the rest of you, why don't you go and test them now with Swagger?
+For the rest of you, why don't you go ahead and test them now with Swagger?
 And, going forward, just test them when you want.
-Heck, create some of your own using the provided syntax and try those out too.
+Heck, create some routes of your own using the provided syntax and try those out too.
 Don't let me tell you how to live your life.

-Of course, filtering on just one field is never enough.
-No problem, Redis OM can handle `.and`, and `.or`.
-Add this route:
+Of course, querying on just one field is never enough.
+Not a problem, Redis OM can handle `.and()` and `.or()` like in this route:

 ```javascript
 router.get('/verified-drinkers-with-last-name/:lastName', async (req, res) => {